-Converting a warehouse into a loft living space starts with homework.
+Converting a warehouse to living space starts with homework.
 The space you are looking at must be zoned to allow residential use, or special zoning variances or permits must be obtained.
-Plumbing, electrical, and ventilation work will also require permits, and inspection after the build to ensure they all meet local codes.

 Some warehouses spaces may qualify for historical preservation grants, special tax increment funding (TIF), or urban redevelopment grants.
 You may even be able to form a limited liability partnership (LLC) or incorporate yourself to take advantage of such benefits – an attorney can help you find out what would be required.
 Using “green” materials and energy systems can provide extra tax credits and incentives.